FIERF builds a pipeline of the best and brightest future employees of the forging industry!

 FIERF Magnet Schools: The Foundation established the Magnet School Program to increase awareness and knowledge of the forging industry among university engineering students.
 Magnet School Professors are a valuable resource for student engagement, internships, senior design and industry research.

-Future Workforce Development
+Future Workforce Development Resources

 The Foundation hosts Technology and Workforce Development Summits at Magnet Schools to develop meaningful relationships between industry, faculty and students for senior design/research projects and develop a talent pipeline through internships and interactions.
 Contact the Foundation Office for upcoming Summits.